Kohhran Thianghlim: Administration

 Aizawl is the general headquarters of the church and a seat of Executive Committee that is the highest body in spiritual and administrative matters.
 It is portrayed as spiritual Jerusalem for the elects (members of the church).

 Midnight Herald

 The church publishes its bulletin Midnight Herald (Zanlai Au Aw).
 It is an evangelical fortnightly published in Mizo since 20 September 1998.
 It was registered on 21 June 2011 with the Registrar of Newspaper in India, RNI regn.
 No. MIZMIZ/2009/37924.

 Phileo

-It is the church official bulletin circulated weekly within the church domain.
+Phileo is the church official bulletin circulated weekly within the church domain.
 The publication was started on 1992.

 Solomon’s Temple

 The church is constructing Solomon's Temple, Aizawl Mizoram, India at Kidron Valley, Chawlhhmun.
 Construction began on 11 January 1995, foundation stone laid on 23 December 1996 and works are taken up by Building Advisory Board.
 For its afforestation of Temple premise, the church was awarded Green Mizoram outstanding performance by the Government of Mizoram in 1999 and 2000.
 An annual convention named Jerusalem Khawmpui is held every year at the Temple in the last week of December.'
 Elects from different places gather for worshiping the Almighty God and as pilgrimage.